luckyeggegg/insightflow_imba/README.md

    2) Incremental sync, change the `start_ts` and `end_ts` to realize the sync of data in a specific time period
 - **Tech:** Python, boto3, psycopg2, VPC networking
 - **Limitation:** Due to the Lamdba capacity (max runtime: 15 minutes) and the data transformation rate of RDS Postgresql, the large tables `order_products_prior` CANNOT be sync by the current Lambda function.
 Alternative methods would be needed to solve this problem (e.g. DMS service)
+- **Scheduler:** EventBridge `lambda-s3-to-rds-schedule` has been set as the scheduler to trigger the data_sync_raw Lambda function regularly.
+Currently it is set as `"cron(0 16 30 * ? *)"` , which means UTC time 16:00  on every 30th day of the month (i.e. Sydney time 2:00 （winter time）of every 31th of the month).
+The rule can be adjusted per needs.

 ### 10. main entry (terraform/dev)